EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

 The ancient Greeks and Romans, too, told tales about women mating with bears.
 According to Lemprière’s Classical Dictionary, Polyphonta, one of Diana’s nymphs, “devoted herself to celibacy and to a retired life, with such constancy, that

-Or an outraged deity might also get vengeance by transforming some hapless mortal into bear.
+Or an outraged deity might get vengeance by transforming some hapless mortal into bear.
 In the Metamorphoses, when the goddess Juno hears her husband Jove has been philandering with the nymph Calisto, she makes her into a bear:

 Tales of bears carrying women away and raping them found their place in early scientific literature.
 Dodds (2006) compiled various early accounts of this sort.
 In his Historium Animalium the zoologist Conrad Gesner (1516–1565) says “A bear, who came down from the alps of the Haute-Savoie, carried

 The German physician Johann Joachim Becher (1635-1682), in his Physicae subterraneae (1669, II, p.
 242), says that “There are various stories, too, of bears and monkeys coupling with